diegomiranda02/automaticVizWithStreamlit/README.md

 }
 ```

-To build this JSON structure automatically, the class BaseReport was created.
-The main purpose of this class is to generate the JSON in the format define above.
+The class BaseReport automatically produces the JSON structure defined.
+The primary purpose of this class is to generate the JSON in the format described above.

 ```
 class BaseJSONReport():